gardener/landscaper/docs/gettingstarted/manifest-deployer-tutorial/README.md

 For this tutorial an OCI image is provided.
 The image contains a dummy application just for demonstration purposes.
 It does nothing, just keeps the container running.

 The image is located at /manifest-deployer-tutorial/demo-content/hello.tar.
-For the next steps, dockerd must be up and running in dev environment.
+For the next steps, Docker must be up and running in dev environment.

 First, load the OCI image into local docker registry: